brimdata/zui/docs/Supported-Platforms.md

 ## Linux

-Brim's [test automation](#automated-testing) runs on Ubuntu 18.04 (`.deb` package) and CentOS 8 (`.rpm` package) and therefore these are the platforms on which we are best able to ensure quality and prevent regressions.
+Brim's [test automation](#automated-testing) runs on Ubuntu 18.04 (`.deb` package) and therefore this is the Linux distribution on which we are best able to ensure quality and prevent regressions.

+An `.rpm` package is also provided that is periodically [smoke tested](https://github.com/brimdata/brim/wiki/Supported-Platforms#smoke-testing) on CentOS 8.
 The [CentOS FAQ](https://wiki.centos.org/FAQ/General) explains that CentOS "aims to be functionally compatible with Red Hat Enterprise Linux" ([RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)).
 Therefore the CentOS versions listed in this article provide the basis of the Brim supportability expectation for the equivalent RHEL version.